MissStrong/ICD2O/Notes/Unit 3/Note 14 - Checkboxes.md

 function togglePassword() {
   let passwordCheckbox = document.getElementById("show-password");
   let passwordField= document.getElementById("user-password");
-  if (passwordCheckbox.checked) { // password goes from showing to not showing
+  if (passwordCheckbox.checked) { // checkbox is checked
+    passwordField.type = "text"; // password goes from showing to not showing } else { // checkbox is unchecked
-    passwordField.type = "text";
-  } else { // password goes from not showing to showing
+    passwordField.type = "password"; // password goes from not showing to showing }
-    passwordField.type = "password";
-  }
 }
 ```